Shiva-Br/architecture-decision-records/routing.md

   - **Active Development:** Actively maintained and regularly updated with new features and improvements.

 - **Cons:**
-  - **Smaller Community:** Smaller community and ecosystem compared to React Router DOM.
+  - **Smaller Community:** Smaller community and ecosystem compared to React Router.
   - **Learning Curve:** Steeper learning curve due to its flexibility and different approach compared to traditional routers.
-  - **Documentation:** While improving, the documentation is not as comprehensive as React Router DOM.
+  - **Documentation:** While improving, the documentation is not as comprehensive as React Router.

 ## Decision